JMB-McFarlane/JMB-McFarlane.github.io/_posts/2020-8-21-Graduation.md

 6. Disregard detail
 7. Be a hindsight expert

 The next blog will address this list and the lessons learned behind making each of these mistakes.
-I wil also be diving into how I've rectified them or plan to do so in the future.
+I will also be diving into how I've rectified them or plan to do so in the future.
 I look forward to documenting my next journey as a postdoc with you all and sharing the lessons learned on the way.